-Despite optimism about the yoga market in China, the brand’s taking a slow and cautious approach.
-Lululemon started testing the market with several test showrooms featuring a small array of clothing, and pop up events such as yoga classes.
-The idea is to find out if there’s enough demand locally to open a permanent store.
+Despite optimism about the yoga market in China, the brand took a slow and cautious approach.
+Lululemon tested the market with several test showrooms featuring a small array of clothing, and pop up events such as yoga classes.
+The idea was to find out if there was enough demand locally to open a permanent store.

 This is a way to test the market without committing to a permanent physical presence, and also allows the brand to experiment with messaging before it commits.
 It saves on costs and can yield valuable data.

 Despite this cautious approach the brand had difficulties finding the right place to locate a permanent store and, like many foreign brands entering China, they also struggled with the supply chain.